 Private Attorney Involvement (PAI).
-(45 CFR § 1614) Your Basic Field Grant Terms and Conditions require you to allocate an amount equivalent to 12.5% of your annualized basic field award to involve private attorneys in your legal services delivery system ("your PAI requirement").
+(45 C.F.R. § 1614) Your Basic Field Grant Terms and Conditions require you to allocate an amount equivalent to 12.5% of your annualized basic field award to involve private attorneys in your legal services delivery system ("your PAI requirement").
 You may not count any of your TIG funds, including TIG-funded subgrants or contracts, toward your PAI requirement.
 This prohibition does not apply to other funds (e.g., non-LSC funds or LSC Basic Field grant funds) that you use to support your Approved Grant Project.
 In other words, TIG project costs and expenses that are paid with non-TIG funds could be allocated to your PAI requirement, if the TIG activity and those costs and expenses meet the Part 1614 criteria.

 Procurement.
-(45 CFR Parts 1630 and 1631; Program Letter 10-03; Fundamental Criteria of the LSC Accounting Guide).
+(45 C.F.R.
+Parts 1630 and 1631; Program Letter 10-03; Fundamental Criteria of the LSC Accounting Guide).
 Consistent with your written procurement policy, you must obtain best value - the most advantageous balance of price, quality, and performance - and seek to minimize fraud, waste, and abuse, when purchasing TIG-funded products and services.
 Best value is typically achieved through transparent and objective competition.
-In addition to these requirements, for TIG-funded purchases of \$5,000 or more, you must:
+In addition to these requirements, for purchases of more than \$25,000 using LSC funds (including TIG), you must:

-- Contact at least 3 viable vendors and obtain quotes from each viable vendor, unless fewer than 3 vendors exist or a sole-source contract is justified and documented.
-Sole-sourcing is only available when: only one vendor exists or is capable of meeting your need (this is an objective standard; your vendor and product requirements cannot be so narrowly tailored as to manufacture a sole-source scenario or deliberately disqualify other vendors or products from consideration); vendor continuity is required; or a bona fide emergency exists (poor purchase planning is not a bona fide emergency). - Maintain all purchase-related records for LSC's review, including: solicitation documents and resulting quotes or sole-source justification; vendor selection justification; management approval of sole-source or vendor selection justification; signed contracts or invoices; and all payments, adjustments, and credits. - Upload a copy of the resulting contract with your Milestone Report for the period during which the contract was signed.
-(LSC only verifies that your contract was signed; you must ensure that your purchase complies with your written procurement policy and LSC rules and regulations); and - Manage the contract and ensure that TIG-funded vendors perform as contractually required (e.g., meet all milestones and deadlines, stay on budget/time; deliver satisfactory.
+- Obtain LSC's preapproval as required by Part 1631 (your TIG award does not constitute preapproval of a particular purchase or vendor); - Maintain all purchase-related records for LSC's review, including: solicitation documents and resulting quotes or sole-source justification; vendor selection justification; management approval of sole-source or vendor selection justification; signed contracts or invoices; and all payments, adjustments, and credits. - Upload a copy of the resulting contract, if any, with your Milestone Report for the period during which the contract was signed.
+(LSC only verifies that your contract was signed; you must ensure that your purchase complies with your written procurement policy and LSC rules and regulations); and - Manage the engagement and ensure that TIG-funded vendors perform as contractually required (e.g., meet all milestones and deadlines, stay on budget/time; deliver satisfactory work products).